What happens if North Korea tests a hydrogen bomb over the Pacific?

 But the damage to humans could be limited if North Korea picks a particularly isolated spot, analysts say.

-"It really depends where they explode the device and what the weather patterns are like at that time," said Hanham.
+"It really depends where they explode the device and what the weather patterns are like at that time," said Melissa Hanham, a senior researcher also with the Center for Nonproliferation Studies.
 "That being said, we know from testing over decades that there are persistent environmental effects and impacts on humans."